hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		</configuration>
 	</plugin>

-**NOTE**: If you are using Eclipse based IDE, such as Spring Tool Suite, or Intellij IDEA, you could need to install the Lombok plugin, check the [Lombok download page](https://projectlombok.org/download.html) for installation information.
+**NOTE**: If you are using Eclipse based IDE, such as Spring Tool Suite, or Intellij IDEA, you could have to install the Lombok plugin manually, check the [Lombok download page](https://projectlombok.org/download.html) for installation information.
+Luckily, NetBeans IDE can recognise the Lombok facilities automatcially.

 Unlike JPA metadata generator which generates metedata source for JPA entities.
 Lombok modifies target classes directly.